 How a rating is decided

-- enabling adults to choose what they read, hear, see and play
+- adults should be able to read, hear, see and play what they want

 - drug use